Does An Insurance Contract Require the Same Elements As Other Contracts?

 Utmost Good Faith

 The principle of utmost good faith requires that both parties to an insurance contract, the insurer and the insured, be fully honest and forthcoming both at the time of negotiating an insurance coverage contract as well as once the contract is in force.
-Specifically, per the Principles and Practices course provided by the Insurance Institute of Canada, the principle of utmost good faith is defined as:
+This mutual duty of utmost good faith was succinctly stated within the case of RBC v.
+Field, 2016 ONSC 5584 whereas it was said:

 Utmost good faith (good faith in Quebec) denotes a standard of honesty greater than that found in other contracts; it is required of the insured and the insurer.
 Insureds have the duty to disclose all material facts relating to a risk.
 Misrepresentation includes non-disclosure and concealment.
 If brokers or agents have binding authority their knowledge of a risk is considered knowledge of the insurer.